Tobzid/alx-low_level_programming/0x00-hello_world/README.md

-that compiles a C file and creates an executable named cisfun
+ a C file and creates an executable named cisfun.